zeronounours/ictf-2015-writeups/analyses/Folkswagen_emissions/README.md

 This binary is used to check the issues with emission values of cars.
 It take as argument the *car frame number* to check.

-It first generate a regex used to check that the *frame number* is valid.
+It first generates a regex used to check that the *frame number* is valid.
 This regex looks like that:

 ```regex